Getting Started with Adafruit MEMENTO: Python Programmable DIY Camera Board

 RESET GPIO47.
 Accessible in CircuitPython with board.CAMERA_RESET and in Arduino with RESET_GPIO_NUM.

-We already know there’s a heavy demand for the peripherals we’ve seen above, so the MEMENTO includes the AW9523 GPIO Expander IC to provide additional GPIO pins.
+We already know there's a heavy demand for the peripherals we've seen above, so the Adafruit MEMENTO camera board includes the AW9523 GPIO Expander IC to provide additional GPIO pins.
 You can spot this IC near the camera, specifically to the left of the camera module.

 The I2C address of the GPIO expander (AW9523) is 0x58.

 Near the AW9523, there is a LIS3DH Accelerometer.
-It’s a triple-axis accelerometer that can detect orientation, shaking, or movement.
+It’s a triple-axis accelerometer that can detect orientation, shaking, or movement for motion-sensitive Adafruit MEMENTO projects.
 It communicates over I2C at address 0x19.
-Its interrupt (IRQ) pin is connected to GPIO3, which is accessible in CircuitPython with board.IRQ and in Arduino with 3.
+Its interrupt (IRQ) pin is connected to GPIO3, which is accessible in CircuitPython with the board.IRQ and in Arduino with 3.

-For user I/O, there are two JST-PH connectors on the left side of the board, labelled A0 and A1.
+For user I/O in Adafruit MEMENTO dev board programming, there are two JST-PH connectors on the left side of the board, labelled A0 and A1.
 These are 3-pin JST connectors that can be used for sensors, NeoPixels, or analog input/output.

 • A0 is connected to GPIO17 (accessible in CircuitPython with board.A0 and in Arduino with A0).